Santa Line Slaying: Tyrone Howard's account

 According to Howard in his interview, after standing in the long line for about 30 minutes, he told his pregnant wife to take Terrence and find a place to sit down.
 Approximately 45 minutes later, Howard and his sons were close to the front of the line.
 Howard called for his wife and youngest son to join him in the line.
 Other people waiting in the line, including Fitzpatrick, did not realize that the woman entering the line was Howard's wife and accused him of letting her cut in.
 Howard cursed at Fitzpatrick and yelled "If you have anything to say to my wife, say it to me!"
 Fitzpatrick said "That's a cheap trick, buddy!" and at that point grabbed Howard and pinned him against the wall.
 After Fitzpatrick fell to the floor from the stabbing, Howard knelt down and tried to put pressure on Fitzpatrick's wounds to stop the bleeding.
 Some witnesses advised him to flee and he did so in fear.
 In the interview, Howard expressed remorse for initiating the altercation which led to Fitzpatrick's slaying.

 Tyrone Howard said of his son's appearance on Oprah:

 Oprah wanted a sob story, he was there with a sob story.
 Terrence needed publicity, and I became the meat.
 I was the feast that day.

 After Tyrone Howard's revelation, Terrence's account of the events was removed from the Oprah website and replaced with a different part of his interview.

 Fitzpatrick family's version

 According to the Fitzpatricks, Jack did nothing to initiate the altercation and was simply defending himself, though evidence shows he was the initial aggressor.
 They testified that the Howards cut in the line numerous times and Jack told them "It's not right to sponge in line."
 (Howard's wife and other witnesses also testified that Fitzpatrick said words to that effect.)
 In response to Terrence Howard's statements, Jack's daughter, Peggy, who was nine years old at the time, maintained in The Plain Dealer that since Fitzpatrick was a seminarian, he was not a man who was prone to violence.
-She also denied Terrence Howard's claim of her father's large size, stating that Fitzpatrick was 5'8".
-She also expressed some admiration for Terrence Howard for overcoming his traumatic childhood to become a successful actor.
+She also denied Terrence Howard's claim of her father's large size, stating that Fitzpatrick was 5'8", and expressed some admiration for Terrence Howard for overcoming his traumatic childhood to become a successful actor.